edmundedgar/diddums/README.md

 Now you can run diddums and see the options:

-    python diddums --help
+    python diddums.py --help

 ## Private keys

-To sign updates to your DID history, you need one of the private keys currently listed in the previous update.
+To sign updates to your DID history, you need the private key to one of the rotation keys currently listed in the previous update.
 You can see these listed in the final entry of your audit log, eg the log for the DID `did:plc:pyzlzqt6b2nyrha7smfry6rv` can be found at [https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit](https://plc.directory/did:plc:pyzlzqt6b2nyrha7smfry6rv/log/audit)

 By default Diddums expects them to be in a directory called `pk`.